jafareymajid/zip-transporter/README.md

 -Visual Molecular Dynamics (VMD) software, version 1.9.4a53, was used to take required snapshots using the snapshot.tcl script.

--Open VMD and load the topology and trajectory files.
+1. Open VMD and load the topology and trajectory files.

--Open TK Console (Extensions > TK Console) and run the following command to extract the required snapshot from the simulations:
+2. Open TK Console (Extensions > TK Console) and run the following command to extract the required snapshot from the simulations:

 `source snapshot.tcl`